SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 Description
 ===========

-|TV| is a subclass of `std::string_view <string-view>`_ and inherits all of those methods.
+|TV| is a subclass of `std::string_view <string-view>`_ and inherits all of its methods.
+The
-The additional functionality of |TV| is for easy string manipulation, with an emphasis on fast parsing of string data.
+additional functionality of |TV| is for easy string manipulation, with an emphasis on fast parsing of string data.
 As noted, an instance of |TV| is a pointer and needs to be handled as such.
 It does not own the memory and therefore, like a pointer, care must be taken that the memory is not deallocated while the |TV| still references it.
+The advantage of this is creating new views and modifying existing ones is very cheap.

 Any place that passes a :code:`char *` and a size is an excellent candidate for using a |TV|.
-Code that uses functions like :code:`strtok` or tracks pointers and offsets internall is an excellent candidate for using |TV| instead.
+Code that uses functions such as :code:`strtok` or tracks pointers and offsets internally is an excellent candidate for using |TV| instead.

 Because |TV| is a subclass of :code:`std::string_view` it can be unclear which is a better choice.